 Two opportunities: June 23-27 & July 21-25, 2014

 Advanced Summer Institute: Appalachian Studies

-We are looking forward to a TPS Level II workshop this summer focusing on Appalachian History.
-Join the TPS program at Mars Hill as we collaborate with the Ramsey Center for Regional Studies as we connect the vast holdings of the Library of Congress with the College’s archives.
-You must have completed a level I TPS workshop series in order to participate.
+Building on the success of our 2013 TPS Level II Summer Institute focusing on Appalachian History, we will again collaborate with the Ramsey Center for Regional Studies as we connect the vast holdings of the Library of Congress with the University’s archives.
+You must have completed a Level I TPS workshop series in order to participate.

-Both Institutes will take place on the campus of Mars Hill College, Mars Hill, NC, about 20 minutes north of Asheville, NCAll tuition, materials’ lunches and snacks are free!
-Low cost housing (we’ve reserved the on-campus guest house) is available for out -of-town attendees.
+Both Institutes will take place on the campus of Mars Hill University, Mars Hill, NC, about 20 minutes north of Asheville, NC.
+All tuition, materials, lunches and snacks are free!
+Low cost housing (the college guest house if avaiable or residence hall suites ) is available for out -of-town attendees.

 For more information about this exciting program and to find out if you qualify, contact AnneMarie Walter via email at firstname.lastname@example.org or via phone at 828-689-1181.

 In addition to the workshops listed below, we can customize a workshop for your school, grade level or content area.
 Workshops can be face-to-face, on-line or blended.
 We will happily travel to your school for a minimum of 6 teachers.
 Contact AnneMarie (email@example.com) to discuss what works best for you.